The Bay of Islands is one of New Zealand’s most culturally significant regions.

 Bay of Islands FAQs

 The closest airport to the Bay of Islands is at Kerikeri which is 23 km from the Bay of Islands' major town of Paihia.
 Flights take 40 minutes from Auckland.
-Driving to the Bay of Islands from Auckland takes three hours non-stop.
+Driving to the Bay of Islands from Auckland takes just over four hours.
 There are also regular InterCity bus services which take slightly longer as they pick up and drop off passengers along the way.

 The best way to get around the Bay of Islands is either by car or joining a tour.
 While it is possible to explore the area using public transport, this can limit your options as it depends on the bus timetable.
 There are also car and passenger ferry services between towns such as Paihai and Russell.